DavidSpickett/BadgerKernel/README.md

 A simple set of demos showing threads sharing time on Arm platforms.

-Current build targets are Arm (Armv7A, Cortex A-15), Thumb (Armv7E-M Cortex-M4) and AArch64 (Armv8A, Cortex A-57).
+Current build targets are Arm (Armv7A, Cortex A-15), Thumb (Armv7E-M Cortex-M4), AArch64 (Armv8A, Cortex A-57) and 32 bit Arm Linux (Raspberry Pi).
 Each platform has it's own folder in '/src/hw' for its specific code.

-All platforms use exceptions for switching threads.
+All bare metal platforms use exceptions for switching threads.
 Either by yielding (which uses a software exception) or enabling a timer interrupt for preemptive switching.

 ## Building

+### Bare Metal

 Install cmake and an arm-none-eabi or aarch64-elf toolchain.
 (Linaro releases are the easiest way to get these)

-Install qemu with Arm support (this will get you aarch64 too):
+Install QEMU with Arm support (this will get you aarch64 too):
 ```
 sudo apt-get install qemu-system-arm
 ```

-Then configure according to which toolchain you installed:
+Then configure according to which toolchain you installed, and build:
 ```
 cmake . -DBUILD_PLATFORM=arm
 make